tiagordc/raspberry-pi-qt-builds/README.md

-# raspberry-pi-qt-builds
+# rpi-build-qt-pyqt

-Qt builds for the Raspberry Pi platform
+Build Qt 5 and PyQt5 on the Raspberry Pi platform

 # Overview